 The Sun Is on Fire

-Bailey et al.’s quantitative data: when asked how stars produce light, 32% of students described chemical burning.
+The combustion model is common in the cited pre-instruction samples.
+It is not a universal prevalence ranking across ages and curricula.
+In Bailey et al.’s college sample, when asked how stars produce light, 32% of students described chemical burning.
 A further 28% described unspecified “chemical reactions.”
 Only 7% named nuclear fusion.
 Only 3% could both name fusion and correctly connect it to the production of light.

 One related misconception worth noting explicitly: the Sun is hottest at its surface.
 This is the intuitive model — things are hot near the fire and cooler further away.
-The corona’s temperature of a million Kelvin, far above the photospheric 5,778 K, violates this so thoroughly that it remained an active research problem for decades (and, in some senses, still is).
+The corona’s temperature of a million Kelvin, far above the photospheric effective temperature of about 5,772 K, violates this so thoroughly that it remained an active research problem for decades (and, in some senses, still is).
 Students encountering coronal heating for the first time do not usually reject it, but they do find it genuinely strange in a way they cannot articulate — which is the signature of something colliding with a stable prior model.

 Gravity Only Works When Things Move